April 10, 2019

 “My manager just doesn’t get me, and it’s starting to get really frustrating.
 I need clearly-defined goals I can measure my work against, but I guess that’s just not how she does things.”

 What’s the first thing you’d want to say to this friend?
-Hopefully, you’d reply:
+You might reply with something like:

 “Well, have you told your manager what you need?”